 Often at her police department’s command staff meetings, Walsh shares what she has learned in her “Theories of Criminal Behavior” class and said the course work in “Quantitative Applications” relates directly to her work.
 “My entire experience has been nothing but positive,” she said.
 “I continue to spread the word to fellow law enforcement officers and management staff.”

-In the spring of 2013, the University introduced a completely online master’s degree program in sports management.
-Marsha Ham, associate vice president and dean of the College of Lifelong & eLearning, said the University chose criminal justice and sports management as the first to be offered completely online because they are renowned and pioneering programs.
+In the Fall 2014, the University introduced a completely online master’s degree program in emergency management.
+Marsha Ham, associate vice president and dean of the College of Lifelong & eLearning, said the University chose criminal justice and emergency management as the first to be offered completely online because they are renowned and pioneering programs.

-“Many individuals who would like to move forward in their sports-related careers by completing a master’s degree are unable to travel or move to campus to complete the degree,” Ham said.
-“We are offering students the quality of a UNH degree in sports management online so that they can prepare themselves to become leaders in the sports industry without having to leave their current position or location.”
+“Many individuals who would like to move forward in their public service careers by completing a master’s degree are unable to travel or move to campus to complete the degree,” Ham said.
+“We are offering students the quality of a UNH degree in emergency management online so that they can prepare themselves to become leaders in the public service industry without having to leave their current position or location.”

 The number of people pursuing master’s degrees in the United States is up 43 percent from 2002 according to the U.S. Census Bureau.
 Interest in UNH’s online offerings also continues to grow.
 Bonnie Riedinger, director of eLearning, is working with faculty across the University to develop more online courses on the undergraduate and graduate levels, online summer classes and courses for students studying at the University’s satellite campus in Prato, Italy.